gabrielepalma/poddotify/README.md

 # poddotify

 Poddotify is a command line tool written in Swift to read a Podfile.lock and generate a Dot source.
-The Dot source can then be processed by Graphviz rendering library to generate a visualization of the dependency graph as a jpg, png, pdf or more.
+The Dot source can then be processed by Graphviz, an open source graph rendering library, to generate a visualization of the dependency graph as a jpg, png, pdf or more.

-For more information about graphviz you can visit their official website https://www.graphviz.org
+For more information about Graphviz you can visit their official website https://www.graphviz.org

 The command line tool will resolve the transitive closure to simplify the dependency graph and reduce the number of edges.
 It will also mark as a subgraph the dependencies that represents subspecs of a certain podspec or, optionally, reduce them to a single node in order to simplify the graph complexity.